Michelle Pfeiffer: Product and endorsements

 In 2005, Pfeiffer served as the face of Giorgio Armani's spring campaign; the designer has often dressed her for public appearances.

-In 2019, she launched a collection of fine fragrances called Henry Rose.
-It is the first fine fragrance line to be both Cradle to Cradle Certified and EWG Verified.
+In 2019, she launched a collection of fragrances called Henry Rose.
+It is the first fragrance line to be both Cradle to Cradle Certified and EWG Verified.

-In 2025, Pfeiffer fronted fashion house Yves Saint Laurent's Summer 2025 collection.
+In 2025, Pfeiffer fronted the fashion house Yves Saint Laurent's Summer 2025 collection.

 Philanthropy

-Having been a smoker for ten years (she quit in 1992), and having a niece who suffered from leukemia for ten years, Pfeiffer decided to support the American Cancer Society.
+Having been a smoker for ten years (she quit in 1992) and having a niece who suffered from leukemia for ten years, Pfeiffer is a supporter of the American Cancer Society.
 She also supports the Humane Society.
 In 2016, she attended the Healthy Child Healthy World's L.A.
 Gala for people who lead organizations for children's environmental health.
-In December that year, Pfeiffer, who was vegan at the time, joined the board of directors for Environmental Working Group, an advocacy group based in Washington.
+In December of that year, Pfeiffer, who was vegan at the time, joined the board of directors for the Environmental Working Group, an advocacy organization based in Washington.
 D.C.